-Since first being built in the late 1890's the basic shape and construction of the 30ft 2-door unit has not varied all that much.
+Since first being built in the late 1890's the basic shape and construction of the 50ft 4 door unit has not varied all that much.
 Sheds were built at provincial stations as a safe means of storing and housing goods between delivery to the markets of Melbourne and rural towns throughout the VR system.
 Timber construction was used throughout which was then covered in a skin of corrugated iron, a familiar sight in Australia's history.
-Floorboards were 51⁄2" - 6" in width with a 1⁄2"-3⁄4" inch gap to the next board.
-The 30ft goods shed is in fact 31' x 21' walls as it is the inside measurements that the VR used to classify these units.
+Floorboards were 51⁄2" - 6" width with a 1⁄2"-3⁄4" inch gap to the next board.
+The 50ft goods shed is in fact 51' x 21' walls as it's the inside measurements that the VR used to classify these units.
 Measurements taken from some surviving units and plans show this to be the case although some minor variations existed in the system.

-Variations: If you look hard, enough you would probably find a variation that suits your needs, as each area seemed to adopt some localized customisation of their units.
-Generally, the 30ft did not have an office door or end window but photographs of some units do show this.
-As a result, the kit is supplied with an extra door and window plus a template to allow these if you wish.
+Variations: If you look hard enough you would probably find a variation that suits your needs, as each area seemed to adopt some localized customisation of their units.
+Generally, the 50ft have an office door or end window but photographs of some units do show some didn't.
+As a result, the kit is supplied with an extra door, window plus another wall to allow you to use these if you wish.

-Louvres: Plans show that louvres were not part of the original build for 30ft or 50ft goods sheds but were for the 90ft variety.
+Louvres: Plans show that louvres were not part of the original build for a 30ft or 50ft goods sheds but were for the 90ft variety.
 Over the years these were added to sheds in the end walls but were more common in the 50ft version rather than the 30ft.
-AMRM April 1989 shows Yinnar goods with a wooden louvre in the end walls and Lockington is the more common unit without louvres.
-When building your model the choice is, yours based on the photos you have access to.
+When building your model the choice is yours based on the photos you have access to.

-End doors: An end wall door (30ft version) was not common but Yinnar did have one and other sheds have some as well, only photos will back this up
+End doors: An end wall door was fairly common but some sheds missed out, only photos will back this up

-End wall window: Windows were a common feature when later fitted to the 50ft versions and some 30ft units might have been fitted but I have not seen any photographic proof yet.
-This kit includes a special end wall template to allow you to cut one out and fit the window if you so desire.
+End wall window: Windows were a common feature when later fitted to the 50ft versions.
+This kit includes an extra end wall with a window cut out.

 Bump boards.
 Not all sheds had them.
-There are many versions of bump boards on these units and over the years, they were replaced, added to or removed from the shed.
+There are many versions of bump boards on these units and over the years they were replaced, added to or removed from the shed.
 Photos of your shed will aid in their placement.
 Enough boards are provided in the kit to do all sides.

 Water tank.
 When water tanks were fitted they would be at the opposite end wall that had the door and window.
-Tanks could also be placed either left or right of the centre depending on the location.
+Tanks could also be placed either left or right of centre depending on the location.